 - 120 g of fresh pasta

-- 1/2 bunch of flat-leaf parsley roughy chopped
+- ½ bunch fresh flat-leaf parsley roughy chopped

 - Season the duck legs and lightly rub with olive oil.
 Place on a baking tray and cook at 180˚C/gas mark 4 for 40 minutes.
 The idea is to have moist slow cooked duck and if the meat is not quite yet tender return to the oven for a further 10 minutes.
 Remove the legs from the oven and leave to rest for a few minutes